 Percent bycatch for the Kona crab fishery is extremely high due to the current suite of regulations in place.
 MHI Kona crab populations typically (seasonal and place-based differences in sex ration have also been noted) have a near 1:1 male to female sex ratio meaning that at minimum about half the catch would need to be released during an average trip.
 Considering that undersized males also need to be released, it is easy to see how fishers today struggle to retain catch legally.
-Reported percent Kona crab bycatch appears to be increasing, with 2021 percent bycatch (87%) being the second highest on record.
+Reported percent Kona crab bycatch appears to be increasing, with 2022 percent bycatch (83%) being above both short- and long-term averages (Table 34).
 It is likely though that this is influenced by significant under reporting of releases, especially early in the time series.
-Percentage of total Kona crab reports with zero releases (highly improbable) have been declining steadily suggesting that fishers are progressively reporting releases more frequently.
+The percentage of total Kona crab reports with zero releases (highly improbable) have been declining steadily suggesting that fishers are progressively reporting releases more frequently.

 However, under reporting is still an issue today and may suggest that percent bycatch may be even higher than reflected below.

 Non-target species catch using Kona crab nets is extremely limited, and typically comprised almost entirely of the kuahonu crab (P. sanguinolentus) which also favors sandy bottoms.
 Unlike Kona crab, kuahonu crab are not as prone to entanglement in the mesh of Kona crab nets and can often escape capture during retrieval.
-A relatively high percent bycatch for kuahonu crab is due in part to current regulations including a minimum size and the prohibition of the take of females carrying eggs.
-In 2021 non-target species catch for the Kona crab loop net fishery could not be reported due to fewer than three reporting licensees.
+Reported releases of kuahonu crab is not surprising given current regulations including a minimum size and the prohibition of the take of females carrying eggs.
+In 2022 non-target species catch for the Kona crab loop net fishery could not be reported due to fewer than three licensees reporting such releases (Table 37).

 Percent bycatch for the deepwater shrimp trap fishery is hard to determine from report data since releases can only be reported in pieces, and catch is often only reported in pounds.
-Seemingly high percent bycatch as seen in 2016 is the result of fishers reporting releases in pieces but neglecting to report at all catch in pieces.
+The seemingly high percent bycatch as seen in 2016 is the result of fishers reporting releases in pieces but neglecting to report at all catch in pieces (Table 38).
 It is likely though that target species releases are infrequent since there are no size or sex-based restrictions.
-Releases of deepwater shrimp in 2021 could not be detailed below due to fewer than three participants in the fishery.
+There were no releases of deepwater shrimp in the fishery in 2022.

 Non-target species catch in shrimp traps is not commonly reported.
-In many years no non-target catch is reported at all.
-Once again, non-target catch and releases using deepwater shrimp traps could not be detailed below due to fewer than three participants in the fishery
+In many years (including 2022) non-target catch is not reported at all.